The Cost of Inaction: What Unmaintained Electrical Gear Could Be Hiding

 1. The Transformer Failure That Cost Nearly Half a Million

 At a Midwest food processing plant, a main service transformer failed late on a Friday.
 Production halted immediately.
-With no spare on-site and a three-day wait for expedited replacement, the plant lost nearly $480,000 in spoiled inventory, overtime, and missed shipments.
-Post-failure analysis revealed thermal stress, moisture ingress, and insulation breakdown — issues that could have been caught with regular infrared and oil analysis testing.
+With no spare on-site and a three-day wait for expedited replacement, the plant lost nearly $480,000 in spoiled inventory, overtime, and missed shipments[2].
+Post-failure analysis revealed thermal stress, moisture ingress, and insulation breakdown — issues that could have been caught with regular infrared or oil analysis.

 2. Hidden Corrosion in Switchgear That Nearly Shut Down a $20M Run

 A Tier 1 auto parts manufacturer in Ontario uncovered heat damage and corrosion in their main switchgear during a long-overdue inspection.
-If left unchecked, it could have triggered a cascading failure across three production lines.
-The cost of fixing it?
-Less than $10,000.
-The cost if it failed during a live run?
-Estimated at over $1.2 million in lost revenue and downtime.
+Mitigation costs were under $10,000—but a failure could have shut down three production lines, costing over $1.2 million in lost revenue[2].

 3. Downtime Causes You Can’t See — Until It’s Too Late

-Unlike mechanical systems, electrical equipment can degrade silently.
+Unlike mechanical systems, electrical equipment degrades silently.
 Dust, heat, humidity, and loose connections chip away at performance over time.
-Without a structured EPM program, you’re essentially flying blind — and exposing your facility to risks that only show up when it’s too late to react.
+Without structured EPM, plants are flying blind—exposed to hidden failures that only reveal themselves when it’s too late[3].

 4. Common EPM Gaps That Lead to Failure

-- Breaker mechanisms that seize due to lack of lubrication and cycling
+- Breaker mechanisms seizing from lack of lubrication

 - Moisture ingress in outdoor transformers and switchgear

-- Loose terminations and connections causing arcing and heat buildup
+- Loose terminations causing arcing and heat buildup

 5. Preventive Maintenance Isn’t an Expense — It’s Risk Insurance

 Bottom line?
-What you don’t see can absolutely hurt you.
-And in manufacturing, it usually hurts your margins first.
+What you don’t see can hurt you—and in manufacturing, it often hurts your margins first.